Face masks during the COVID-19 pandemic: Trends

 Among the European countries surveyed by YouGov in the first half of 2020, the likelihood for people to wear masks was split: In Northern Europe (e.g., Finland, Sweden, Norway, and Denmark), people were very unlikely to wear a mask.
 In Western Europe (e.g., Italy, Spain, France, and Germany), people were initially unlikely to use a mask, but mask wearing greatly changed from low levels in March to higher levels in May.
 A similar, if delayed, pattern was seen in some northern European countries.
 For example, mask usage was very low in Denmark up until the summer of 2020 but rapidly increased in the autumn as rules on their use in publicly accessible indoor places were introduced.
 An exception was the United Kingdom where mask usage only grew gradually in the first half of 2020, but it rose very quickly after official policy changes in July mandated masking in stores.
 In May 2020, masking was gradually shifting to become a new social norm.

 A survey among people from the United States (conducted from April to June 2020) indicates that age was a factor in whether people were likely to wear a mask, as the likelihood rose with the age group, but the reported use of face masks increased significantly across all age groups over time.
 Furthermore, people who did not report mask use also reported engaging in significantly fewer other mitigation behaviors than those who did report mask use.

 In 2020, gender played a role in the willingness to wear masks; men were overall less inclined to wear masks in public than women.
 There were indications that men were more likely to feel negative emotions (such as shame) and stigma for wearing masks.
 It was suggested that this male behavior is driven by a sense of masculinity, where the act of masking is possibly perceived to run counter to it, which led to an increase in men not wearing masks.
 A 2020 survey among participants recruited from Amazon Mechanical Turk about face mask perceptions found that men and women may have different reasons when they do not wear masks in public: Men were more likely to see masks as an infringement upon their independence and women were more likely to perceive masks as being uncomfortable, while perceptions on efficacy, accessibility, compensation, inconvenience, appearance, and attention did not differ.

+When the COVID-19 vaccine was released in 2021, face mask usage among all groups of individuals plummeted, as local and national governments began to relax regulations as the pandemic began to recede.
+However, during this period, vaccinated people were still more likely to wear a mask than unvaccinated people.

 By 2023, most jurisdictions had ended their mask mandates.
 By May 2023, people in most countries largely stopped wearing masks.